shahidkarimi/laravel-frankenphp-cady-laravel-octane/readme.md

 ## Run this boilerplate

-Just run `docker compose up` and you are dond
+Just run `docker compose up` and you are done